pelletier/blog/content/articles/2012/02/2012-02-25-switching-to-nanoc.markdown

 }
 ~~~

 Now I can quickly fix something.
+The drawback is that your need a server, not
+just a simple FTP static host.
 I would like to try this using only GitHub
 Pages and Heroku, but I use YUI compressor, which requires Java, and I'm not
 sure that we can use both Java and Ruby on the same Heroku instance.
 To be
 investingaged.